"The coil is a toy. Stretch and pull as needed. Embrace true function."

 Such conventional wisdom applies well in the context of industrial manufacturing, and point one holds true universally.
 Point two in particular, however, fails to consider a key difference—the presence of custom sleeving—that separates the artisan cable process from industrial practices.
-The addition of braided outer PET (polyethylene terephthalate) sleeving, most commonly Techflex® and MDPC-X®, introduces new fundamental material properties that must be considered when determining coil heat cycle temperatures.
+The addition of braided outer PET (polyethylene terephthalate) sleeving, most commonly Techflex® and MDPC-X®, introduces new fundamental material properties that must be considered when determining coil heat cycle methods, tools and temperatures.

 The principle issue can be summed up in several points of detail:

 - Standard practice (i.e. conventional wisdom) is an oven heat cycle of approximately 105°C for 20 minutes, applying the proper level of heat to sufficiently soften the cable's outer jacket and create new shape memory once cooled.
 This method is well-proven when working with bare, unsleeved cables.

 - The Techflex® and MDPC-X® datasheets list a maximum continuous operating temperature of 125°C and a melting point of 250°C. These properties prevent sufficient softening of the PET sleeving during an oven heat cycle of only 105°C, leading to an inadequate shape memory reset and a considerably weakened coil result.

 - A higher oven temperature at a value necessary to effectively soften and reset PET shape memory is not possible as the chamber's uniform heat saturation will fuse and destroy the internal wires.